DragonSlayer2401/portfolio-project3/README.md

 <br>

 1. Create a .env file in the api folder
-2. In the .env file create the following 2 variables DATABASE_URL and PORT
+2. In the .env file create the following 2 variables DATABASE_URL and CLIENT_SECRET
-3. Store your database connection string in DATABASE_URL and the port you want to run on in PORT
+3. Store your database connection string in DATABASE_URL and your Spotify client secret in CLIENT_SECRET
 4. Run the server-side and client-side commands listed below

 <br>